-The Porirua Harbour and Catchment Community Trust was formally established on the 11th March 2011.
+The original Porirua Harbour and Catchment Community Trust was formally established on the 11th March 2011.

 The need for a Trust that covered both arms of the Porirua Harbour was first identified in the Pauatahanui Inlet Community Trust (PICT)’s Action Plan.
 The Porirua Harbour Advisory Group founded PICT in 2000 to ensure strong community, local government and Iwi input into working to improve the state of Pauatahanui Inlet.
 Significant work was then carried out by Porirua City Council, Greater Wellington Regional Council, Wellington City Council and Ngati Toa Rangatira as the parties recognised the value of having an independent advocate to focus on both Onepoto and Pauatahanui arms of Porirua Harbour.
 The result was the establishment of Porirua Harbour and Catchment Community Trust in 2011 with a role that is also recognised in the Porirua Harbour and Catchment Strategic and Detailed Action Plan adopted by 15 agencies (including the above) in 2011.

-The work of the current Trust, that fully superseded the original trust in July 2021, covers the Porirua Harbour comprising the Onepoto Arm, the Pauatahanui Inlet and the outer harbour and its catchment.
+The work of the current Trust, fully superseded the original trust in July 2021.
+It continues to cover the Porirua Harbour comprising the Onepoto Arm, the Pauatahanui Inlet and the outer harbour and its catchment.
 The Trust is comprised of independent trustees drawn from the community.
 Unlike the original trust it has no members appointed by the local councils.